Cquinn21/.github.io-reading-notes/css.md

 - CSS stands for **C**ascading **S**tyle **S**heet.

-- Contols what HTML looks like, how it is styled, laid out, can change color of text, etc...
+- Controls what HTML looks like, how it is styled, laid out, can change color of text, etc...

 - CSS is a rule based language where you define rules to be applied to certain elements on the webpage.